Just for Beginners: The Ninja Guide of Making Resin Art

 Step 5: Elevate your painting surface and make sure it’s level

 Grab a level and make sure your surface is level in all directions.
-If it isn’t, your resin is going to settle over the surface unevenly or even run off the sides.
-Use shims as necessary to lift and level the surface.
+If it isn’t, your resin will settle over the surface unevenly.
+Use shims to lift and level the surface.

 Step 6: Mix your resin

-This step is also pretty important when learning how to make resin art–and another one I see beginners mess up.
+This step is also pretty important when learning how to make resin art–and another one beginners mess up.

 Let’s say the resin calculator told you to mix 20 ounces of resin.
 That means 20 ounces TOTAL of resin.
 The Resin Obsession artwork resin mixes 1 part A (resin) to 1 part B (hardener) by volume.
-That means you will need to measure 10 ounces of resin AND 10 ounces of hardener.
+That means you must measure 10 ounces of resin AND 10 ounces of hardener.
+When you put them together, you’ve got 20 ounces of resin.

 Measure each part in separate cups, then mix together.
 Continue blending until the mix is clear and streak-free.
 This takes about 3 minutes.